Website Manager

 7) Coaches must give equal playing time to every player on their roster.

-These rules apply to the 4th/5th/6th Grade League:
+These rules apply to the 3rd/4th Grade League:

-2) Teams in the 4th/5th/6th grade league should have at least 3 or 4 practice sessions before the season opens.
-After the season begins, teams in this league will typically practice once each week plus they play twice each week as scheduled…but coaches can schedule more practices if they want.
+1) Teams in the 3rd/4th grade league should have at least 3 or 4 practice sessions before the season opens.
+After the season begins, teams in this league will typically practice once each week plus they play twice each week (as scheduled) on the ‘Small Junior Fields’ at Mingo Park.
+Coaches can schedule more than one practice per week if they want.
+Teams in the 3rd/4th league will also have all-league group training sessions several times during the season as scheduled by the league’s director.

-4) Games will be on the junior fields at Mingo Park.
+3) Games will be on the small junior fields at Mingo Park.
 Use a size 4 ball.
-The game consists of two 25 minute halves and a 5 minute half-time break.
+The game consists of two 25 minute halves and a 10 minute half-time break.

-5) Games will consist of 7-10 field players and a goalie.
-The opposing coaches decide how many players will be in the field during a game based on the number of players on the roster and how many players show up for the game.
+4) Games will consist of 7 - 9 field players and a goalie.
+The opposing coaches decide on an evenly balanced number of players based on how many players are available to play the game.

-6) Coaches can make substitutions on a) any corner kick, b) your team’s throw-in, c) Your opponent’s throw-in if they are sending in a sub (but not if your opponent isn’t subbing on their throw-in), d) goal kicks, e) kick-offs from mid field (following a goal) and f) 1:1 following an injury if the injured player leaves the field.
+6) Coaches can make substitutions on a) any corner kick, b) their team’s throw-in, c) their opponent’s throw-in if their opponent is subbing (but not if their opponent isn’t subbing, unless the ball travels a sufficient distance from the field and restart will be delayed at the discretion of the referee), d) goal kicks, e) kick-offs from mid field (following a goal) and f) 1:1 following an injury if the injured player leaves the field.

 7) Tennis shoes or soft-cleated soccer shoes are recommended.
-Shin guards are required AND MUST BE UNDER THE SOCKS—not w/ socks folded down.
+Shin guards are required and must be under the socks (not with socks folded down).

-8) Coaches are NOT on the field during the games.
+9) Coaches are NOT on the field during the games.
 The coach must instruct and direct their players from the sidelines in a ‘technical area’ that runs 10 yards on each half from the midline.
+Any coach who comes onto the field to challenge or confront a referee or player will be sent off the field and out of the park for the remainder of that game and the entirety of the next game.

-9) To begin play, opponents must be a) on their own half of the field and b) outside the center circle and may not cross either until the ball is kicked.
-Kicking team must be on their own half, but may be anywhere on the field in their half.
-The ball can be kicked off forward or backward but can’t be touched a 2nd time by the initial kicker until touched by another player.
-Re-start if necessary.
-Multiple infractions may result in an indirect kick being awarded to the opponents.
+10) To begin play, opponents must be outside the center circle and on their half of the field.
+Players from the kicking team must be on their half but are permitted inside the center circle.
+The ball may be played forward or backward on the kickoff but cannot be touched a 2nd time by the initial kicker until first touched by another player.
+A ‘re-do’ is at the discretion of the referee, or an indirect free kick to the opposing team may be awarded.

-13) Free kicks, penalty kicks, goal kicks and corner kicks will be taken at this level
+14) Free kicks, penalty kicks, goal kicks and corner kicks will be taken at this level.

 The most commonly invoked rules in soccer: